RoggerMS/Crunevo/README.md

 Set the environment variable `DATABASE_DIR` (or `SQLALCHEMY_DATABASE_URI`) to a writable directory.
 Paths containing `~` are expanded automatically.

-The provided `render.yaml` already mounts a persistent disk at `/data` and sets `DATABASE_DIR=/data` so a simple deployment works out of the box.
+If `DATABASE_DIR` is not defined, the configuration first checks whether the directory `/data` exists and is writable.
+This is where a Render persistent disk is mounted.
+If the check succeeds, that path is used automatically.
+Otherwise a writable directory is created inside the application folder (or in the system temporary directory) so the application can still run, though the data will not be persisted.
+The provided `render.yaml` mounts a persistent disk at `/data` and sets `DATABASE_DIR=/data`, so deployment works out of the box.

 Run tests with: